ZONT3/tts-deck-generator/README.md

 python run_deck_gen.py -s ~/Library/Tabletop\ Simulator/Saves/TS_Save_7.json -D io/output-06 -g c2a0c2,a785c2
 ```

-This will inject sheets ito a deck.
+This will inject sheets into the deck.
 If you don't wont to override original decks contents, you can use `-a` option:

 ```sh
 python run_deck_gen.py -s ~/Library/Tabletop\ Simulator/Saves/TS_Save_7.json -D io/output-06 -g c2a0c2,a785c2 -a